itrustmachines/bns-mcu-porting-key/README.md

 ### Tutorials

-The tutorials are intended to guide you through following documents to build the CMD, Callback, ReceiptDao and other BNS Client settings
+The tutorials are intended to guide you through the following documents to build the CMD, Callback, ReceiptDao and other BNS Client settings.

 - [Build the CMD](./doc/cmd_en.md)
 - [Build the Callback Applications](./doc/callback_en.md)